 Flights of steps built over two stone banked terraces that project westwards from the massive rampart lead into the pleasure garden within the city, it served exclusively for the royal family.
 The pleasure garden consists of 3 parts,

 - A Rectangular area confined by brick walls

 - Octagonal Pond

 A Rectangular area confined by brick walls

-On the island, there had been a pavilion, the remains of which consist of flights of steps on the four directions.
+On the island, there had been a pavilion, the remains of which consist of flights of steps in four directions.
 There is a surrounding ambulatory, 16ft wide between the tank and the four confining walls.
-The causeway, ambulatory and the sides of the island are faced with brick, and flights of limestone steps go down the causeways into the tank.
+The causeway, ambulatory, and the sides of the island are faced with brick, and flights of limestone steps go down the causeways into the tank.

 these cisterns were connected to each other by underground channels, there are two passages formed of corbelled arches in the walls separating the two side enclosures from the central enclosure.

 Fountain Garden of Sigiriya

 The second part of the pleasure garden extends eastward as a long, rather narrow enclosure, 500ft, in length and 78 ft wide, laid out in two levels.
 The lower half is a fountain garden on either side of which are two raised more or less rectangular sites surrounded by broad moats, now appearing rectangular, in which the water is collected to an appreciable level.

 Underground channels and cross channels were built to supply water under pressure to the fountain in the form of circular limestone slabs with numerous perforations. there are four such structures at the eastern and western ends of a paved and sunken area.